dwilliam62/NixOS-Hyprland-Base/README.md

 > By default, all packages set to install are from NixOS stable channel.
 Note Hyprland to be installed will be of OLD version
 >

-- 25 Feb 2025 - I am really tired of baby sitting Unstable Channel.
-NixOS unstable d Most UNSTABLE Distro I have tried.
-If you are new to NixOS, stay on stable channel.
-However, if you wish to use unstable channel, you need to adjust `flake.nix` , `hosts/host/packages-fonts.nix`, `hosts/host/config.nix` before running the install.sh

 - Make sure to read Hyprland's [WIKI](https://wiki.hyprland.org/Nix/Hyprland-on-NixOS/)